 Growing up in Kenya, she followed humanitarian paths, discovering along the way her own potential to use visual artworks to help bring about change.

-Wamaitha confronts human rights and social challenges through visual representation, exploring ways to address issues with empathy and an ethical core.
+Wamaitha confronts human rights, social and environmental challenges through visual representation, exploring ways to address issues with empathy and an ethical core.
 Her studies brought deeper appreciation of theories of change and the role of media and communication in these issues.

 She has experimented with portraiture and constructed images.
 Currently her focus is on gender,human rights issues and culture and identity using conceptual portraits, mixed media and documentary photography.